cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 Q: How were the punk images created?

 With a generator that was programmed to generate punks with a range of features and rarity.
-For example, there are only 88 Zombie Punks, 24 Apes, 9 Aliens and exactly 1 Alien Punk smoking a pipe.
+For example, there are only 88 zombie punks, 24 apes, 9 aliens and exactly 1 alien punk smoking a pipe.

 > John Watkinson had been working on designing a set of digital cards that were compelling enough to be worth collecting.
 >  He made some basic heads, along with accessories to layer over them, and then worked away at a piece of software - the "generator"